Why isn't the data I posted to the pipeline loaded to the database?

 / : _ - %

-If the file passes the above checks, please submit a support ticket by emailing support@openbridge.com so that a support agent can assist with the diagnosis and resolution of the load error.
-To facilitate the diagnostic efforts please be sure to include the following in the email:
+If the file passes the above checks, please submit a support ticket by emailing support@openbridge.com so that a support agent can assist with diagnosing and resolving the load error.
+To facilitate the diagnostic efforts, please be sure to include the following in the email:

 1. Warehouse table name with the missing data